dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 </details>

-## Partition based on time intervals
+## Define partitioned assets

+There are several ways to partition your data in Dagster:

+- [Time-based partitioning](#define-time-partitioned-assets), for processing data in specific time intervals
+- [Static partitioning](#define-partitions-with-predefined-categories), for dividing data based on predefined categories
+- [Dynamic partitioning](#define-partitions-with-dynamic-categories), for creating partitions based on runtime information
+- [Two-dimensional partitioning](#define-two-dimensional-partitions), for partitioning data along two different axes simultaneously

+### Define time-partitioned assets

-Time-based partitioning is a common approach for processing data that naturally divides into time intervals, such as daily logs or monthly reports.
+A common use case for partitioning is to process data that divides into time intervals, such as daily logs or monthly reports.
 Here's how to implement time-based partitioning in Dagster:

 <CodeExample filePath="guides/data-modeling/partitioning/time_based_partitioning.py" language="python" title="Time-based partitioning" />

-In this example, we define a daily partition for processing log data.
-The `daily_logs` asset is configured to use these partitions, allowing you to materialize data for specific dates or date ranges.

-## Partition based on static categories
+In this example:

+- We defined `daily_partitions` using `DailyPartitionsDefinition` with a start date of "2024-01-01".
+This will create a range of partitions from "2024-01-01" to the day before the current time.
+- The `daily_sales_data` asset is defined with this partitioning scheme.
+- The `daily_sales_summary` asset depends on `daily_sales_data` and also uses the same partitioning scheme.
+- The schedule `daily_sales_schedule` runs the job daily at 1:00 AM which partitions the data for the previous day.

+### Define partitions with predefined categories

 Static partitioning is useful when you have predefined categories for your data.
 For instance, you might want to process data separately for different regions or product lines: